IMPACTASSETS 50™

 Investment Overview:

 Global Partnerships is guided by the belief that with access to the right tools, resources and information, people have the power to earn an income and improve their lives.
 We believe that capital and markets have essential roles to play in unlocking and sustaining opportunities for millions of people living in poverty.
-Our funds invest debt and equity into social enterprises bringing essential goods and services to people living in poverty, helping them build economic resilience, stabilize and expand incomes, and improve the health and well-being of their families.
+Our funds invest debt and equity into social enterprises bringing goods and services to people living in poverty, helping them build economic resilience, stabilize and expand incomes, and improve the health and well-being of their families.

 Company Differentiator: